jeromerg/NUtil/Readme.md

 Tuple #7:  0, 1, 0
 ```

 This pairwise generator is used in [NCase] as an alternative to the default cartesian product, in order to reduce the amount of generated test cases.
-More about pairwise testing [here][pair].
+More about pairwise testing [here][pair] and [there][pair2].

 #### About the algorithm
-- The implementation is very compact: the main algorithm contains only 51 lines of code
-- Simple tests show good results
-	- The algorithm tries to distribute the re-use of pairs among the whole set of pairs, by introducing a concept of generations
+- The algorithm tries to distribute the re-use of pairs among the whole set of pairs
-	- Further quantitative and qualitative analysis are required to evaluate precisely the properties of the algorithm
-- Simple tests show good performance: The generation of tuple is lazy, resulting in low initial pre-processing time.
-Only the available set of pairs have to be generated at startup time.
+- The generation of tuple is lazy, resulting in low initial pre-processing time (only the available set of pairs is generated at startup time)
+- Further quantitative and qualitative analysis as well as comparison with existing algorithms would be required to precisely evaluate the properties of the algorithm

 ### ForEach (Linq)
 <a name="foreach"></a>